“But I wouldn’t know your peace without the hard times

 - Quicker response to disaster warnings by residents

-In general, the ability to build resilience in the face of crisis, move forward, and re-emerge newer, better, and stronger, has been the most positive result of enduring life-changing storms.
+In general, the ability to build resilience in the face of crisis, move forward, and re-emerge newer, better, and stronger, has been the most positive result of enduring dangerous storms.

 The Caribbean islands have had their share of catastrophic weather.
 A quick Google search will return hundreds of before-and-after images that depict the damage and recovery experienced by these popular and highly sought-after vacation destinations.

 The featured image reminds me of how lighthouses effectively serve as both warning and directional markers without the need for weather forecasting equipment.
-Their intended function is the reason why they have been constructed to withstand any storm no matter when they develop or how intense they may become.
-Of course we are not made of concrete, steel, or stone, like physical lighthouses, but those who have been born again through faith in Jesus Christ are spiritual beacons that have the ability to face and endure life’s unexpected storms.
+Their intended function is the reason why they have been constructed to withstand any storm no matter how intense it may become.
+Of course, we are not made of concrete, steel, or stone, like physical lighthouses, but those who have been born again through faith in Jesus Christ are spiritual beacons that have the ability to face and endure life’s unexpected storms.
 We have also been given the power to overcome and grow stronger as a result of them.
 Without a doubt, we can all learn from the many trials in life as well as from our own mistakes if/when we purpose in our hearts and minds to do so.
-However, there will be times that in addition to will power and commitment, we will also require supernatural/divine intervention.
+However, there will be times that in addition to willpower and commitment, we will also require supernatural/divine intervention.